uhasker/large-language-models/chapter1/high_level_overview.md

 <img src="images/tokenize.png" alt="Embeddings" width="400">

 Note that the GPT-4 tokenizer would not always split the text into word tokens.
-For example, if you would take the english word “overfitting”, the resulting tokens would be “over”, “fit” and “ting”.
+For example, if you would take the English word “overfitting”, the resulting tokens would be “over”, “fit” and “ting”.

 > Technical Completeness Note: In reality, the tokenizer produces token IDs which are special numbers that represent the tokens.
 However, this is not particularly relevant for high-level understanding.